OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-035.md

 ## Psalm 35:16

-> Like godless jesters at a feast,
+> Like irreverent jesters at a feast,
 > They gnashed at me with their teeth.

 ---